Noasca

-Noasca is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 50 km northwest of Turin, in the Orco Valley.
+Noasca (Arpitan: Nuachi) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 50 km northwest of Turin, in the Orco Valley.

 Noasca borders the following municipalities: Cogne, Valsavarenche, Locana, Ceresole Reale, Groscavallo, and Chialamberto.
 It is part of the Gran Paradiso National Park.
 The main peak in the area is the Roc at 4026 m.

 The town has become famous for the Cingino Dam, which attracts goats that climb the steep dam to lick on the salty bricks.

 In early July 2024, Noasca was hit by torrential rains and flooding, which was described by media as a “water bomb”.